 First Tuesday of each month at 6:30 p.m. at the Richfield City Hall.
 612-861-9700.

 Outstanding Citizen Award

-The HRC is reviewing nominations for the Gene and Mary Jacobsen Outstanding Citizen Award at this time.
-Deadline for submission was Friday, April 26, 2019.
+The HRC is now accepting nominations for the Gene and Mary Jacobsen Outstanding Citizen Award.
+Deadline for submission is Thursday, April 30, 2020.